cumulusmx/ImportWC/README.md

 ## Post Conversion Actions
-After running the ImportWLK convertor, you will need to perform some additional tasks to complete the migration:
+After running the ImportWC convertor, you will need to perform some additional tasks to complete the migration:

 ### Run CreateMissing
 The ImportWC utility does not add any data to your day file when it creates the monthly log files.
 You must run the CreateMissing utility to create the day file entries.